timothycrosley/pdocs/README.md

 1. [Installation](https://timothycrosley.github.io/pdocs/docs/quick_start/1.-installation/) - TL;DR: Run `pip3 install pdocs` within your projects virtual environment.
 2. [Command Line Usage](https://timothycrosley.github.io/pdocs/docs/quick_start/2.-cli/) - TL;DR: Run `pdocs server YOUR_MODULES` to test and `pdocs as_html YOUR_MODULES` to generate HTML.
 3. [API Usage](https://timothycrosley.github.io/pdocs/docs/quick_start/3.-api/) - TL;DR: Everything available via the CLI is also easily available programmatically from within Python.

+## Differences Between pdocs and pdoc

+Below is a running list of intentional differences between [pdoc](https://github.com/mitmproxy/pdoc) and [pdocs](https://github.com/timothycrosley/pdocs).

+- pdocs has built-in support for Markdown documentation generation (as needed by [portray](https://timothycrosley.github.io/portray/)).
+- pdocs has built-in support for the inclusion of Type Annotation information in reference documentation.
+- pdocs requires Python 3.6+; pdoc maintains Python2 compatibility as of the latest public release.
+- pdocs uses the most recent development tools to ensure long-term maintainability (mypy, black, isort, flake8, bandit, ...)
+- pdocs generates project documentation to a temporary folder when serving locally, instead of including a live server.
+An intentional trade-off between simplicity and performance.
+- pdocs provides a simplified Python API in addition to CLI API.
+- pdocs is actively maintained.
+- pdocs uses [hug CLI and sub-commands](https://github.com/timothycrosley/pdocs/blob/master/pdocs/cli.py#L1), pdoc uses [argparse and a single command](https://github.com/mitmproxy/pdoc/blob/master/pdoc/cli.py#L1).
+- pdoc provides textual documentation from the command-line, pdocs removed this feature for API simplicity.

+## Notes on Licensing and Fork

+The original pdoc followed the [Unlicense license](https://unlicense.org/), and as such so does the initial commit to this fork here: https://github.com/timothycrosley/pdocs/commit/7cf925101e4ffc5690f2952ac9ad0b7b0410b4f8.
+Unlicense is fully compatible with MIT, and the reason for the switch going forward is because MIT is a more standard and well-known license.

+As seen by that commit, I chose to fork with fresh history, as the project is very old (2013) and I felt many of the commits that happened in the past might, instead of helping to debug issues, lead to red herrings due to the many changes that have happened to the many changes the Python eco-system has seen since that time.
+If you desire to see the complete history for any reason, it remains available on the original [pdoc repository](https://github.com/mitmproxy/pdoc).

 ## Why Create `pdocs`?